National Roman Legion Museum: Museum

 The museum is located in the centre of Roman Isca, on what was the via principalis leading to the amphitheatre.

 The first museum building was the Antiquarian Museum of 1850.
 This was built to a design by H.F Lockwood of Hull, a simple box-shaped building of Bath stone.
 Its only architectural feature of note was the pillared portico in the Greek Doric style.
 Little is known of the original building but it is known to have re-used ship's timbers in its roof and stone details from the Old Market House of Caerleon which had been demolished shortly before.
 It is often claimed that the timbers are from HMS Collingwood, although this ship was in service at the time and had no obvious connection to Newport.

 The museum building was Grade II listed in 1951, but was largely demolished during the 1987 rebuilding and enlargement of the museum.
 Only the portico now remains.
 The new building is in a modernist style, but equally featureless and windowless as the original.

-As of February 2019, the site is being redeveloped and is closed to the public until autumn 2019.
-It will continue to offer facilities for local schools.